 The effects of climate change are stunting the growth of vital staple crops across the globe.
-A projected increase of 45% in energy demand by 2030 and the need to reduce GHG emissions will put upward pressure on energy prices, which will impact directly on food supplies through increasing running costs of agricultural machinery, processing plants and transport, and indirectly through increased costs for energy intensive fertilisers and pesticides.
+A projected 45% increase of in energy demand by 2030 and the need to reduce Greenhouse Gas emissions will increase energy prices.
+This will impact directly on food supplies, through increasing running costs of agricultural machinery, processing plants and transport and indirectly through increased costs for energy intensive fertilisers and pesticides.
 Availability of some key inorganic nutrients (especially nitrogen, phosphate and potassium) will be an issue.

-The UN state 3.1 million children currently die each year as a result of under nutrition.
+The UN states that 3.1 million children currently die each year as a result of undernutrition.